-It was 93 degree in the valley, we headed to the coast for the cool air.
-The Northern part of Oregon coast is usually more popular than the South.
-We were very content with a low-key and slow-paced weekend at Port Orford area, away from the busy water front where the action is.
+It was 93 degrees in the valley, and we headed to the coast for the cool air.
+The Northern part of the Oregon coast is usually more popular than the South.
+We were very content with a low-key and slow-paced weekend in the Port Orford area, away from the busy waterfront where the action is.

-My heart was not on the fish, but the fishing boats and their reflections.
+My heart was not on the fish, but on the fishing boats and their reflections.